tilk/yieldfsm-riscv/README.md

 * `explicitdp` -- explicit data path, controller written using YieldFSM (`YieldControl.hs` and `ExplicitData.hs`);
 * `yieldfsm` -- combined control and data path in single YieldFSM source (`YieldCtlData.hs`).

-## Testing

-The core is tested using [official unit tests](https://github.com/riscv/riscv-tests).
+The source is in the `src` directory.
+Other directories contain:

-The tests are in the `riscv-tests` directory, building them requires installing the RISC-V toolchain (in Debian: gcc-riscv64-unknown-elf).
+* `riscv-tests` -- [unit tests for the RISC-V architecture](https://github.com/riscv/riscv-tests).
+Building requires installing the RISC-V toolchain (in Debian: `gcc-riscv64-unknown-elf`), also `srecord` is needed to prepare binary images.
+Building the unit tests is required before running the testbench.

-The test runner is in the `testbench` directory.
-To run tests, Verilator is required (in Debian: verilator).
+* `testbench` -- the testbench for RISC-V cores.
+It contains three subdirectories for each of the implementations.
+Building and running the testbench requires installing `verilator`.
+* `synth` -- synthesis benchmarks.
+Like `testbench`, contains subdirectories for each of the implementations.
+Running the synthesis benchmarks requires `yosys` and `nextpnr-ice40`.

+## Building and testing

+Building the cores requires `stack` (use `stack build`).

+To test the cores, one first has to build (using `make`) the tests (`riscv-tests`), and then compile and run the testbench (`testbench`).

+To run synthesis benchmarks, run `make` in the `synth` subdirectory, then run `extract_perf.pl` (requires Perl) to extract performance numbers (number of used LCs and maximum frequency Fmax) to JSON files `lc.json` and `fmax.json`.